Blog > Top 7 Foods to Supercharge Your Immune System

 2. Ginger

-Ginger is a great way to decrease inflammation in the body.
-Many people turn to ginger to soothe a sore throat or calm nausea.
-You can also easily ingest ginger each day via capsules, powders, tonics, or teas.
-Some even believe this super spice can help fight chronic pain.
+Ginger is a powerhouse when it comes to reducing inflammation in the body.
+Many people swear by it to soothe a sore throat or ease nausea.
+Incorporating ginger into your daily routine is a breeze—whether through capsules, powders, tonics, or teas.
+Plus, there’s a buzz around this super spice’s potential to help combat chronic pain.

 3. Yogurt